Levels 2 and 3 are CANCELLED for summer 2023 due to low enrollment

 Location: Vancouver Community College (Broadway Campus), 1155 E Broadway, Vancouver, BC V5T 4V5

-Certified Levels Courses are the primary way to receive in-depth training in Orff Schulwerk in Canada, following the guidelines of Carl Orff Canada.
+Certified Orff Levels Courses are the primary way to receive in-depth professional development in Orff Schulwerk in Canada, following the guidelines of Carl Orff Canada.
 They are offered in two-week sessions during the summer, usually running from 8:30 – 5:00, Monday through Friday.
-Each Level includes 3 hours of Basic Orff instruction, 1 1/2 hours of Movement, 1 hour of Recorder and 1 hour of Special Topics daily.
+Each Level includes 3 hours of Basic Orff instruction, 1 1/2 hours of Movement, 1 hour of Recorder and 1 hour of Special Topics daily

 Successful completion of an approved Level II course with a grade of at least 80% provides participants with the opportunity to continue training in Level III.
 This course is credited with 4 upper division credits.